Ahmed Hadid Al-Mukhaini

 Ahmed Hadid Thuwaini Al-Mukhaini (أَحْمَد حَدِيد ثُوَيْنِيّ الْمُخَيْنِيّ; born 18 July 1984), commonly known as Ahmed Hadid, is a former Omani footballer who last played for Sur SC in Oman Professional League.

 Club career

 On 13 September 2014, he signed a one-year contract extension with Fanja SC.

 Club career statistics

 International career

 Ahmed was selected for the national team for the first time in 2003, along with Ahmed Mubarak, Badar Al-Maimani and Ali Al-Habsi.

-Gulf Cup of Nations
+Arabian Gulf Cup

-Ahmed has made appearances in the 2003 Gulf Cup of Nations, 2004 Gulf Cup of Nations, the 2007 Gulf Cup of Nations, the 2009 Gulf Cup of Nations, the 2010 Gulf Cup of Nations and the 2013 Gulf Cup of Nations.
+Ahmed has made appearances in the 16th Arabian Gulf Cup, 17th Arabian Gulf Cup, the 18th Arabian Gulf Cup, the 19th Arabian Gulf Cup, the 20th Arabian Gulf Cup and the 21st Arabian Gulf Cup.

 AFC Asian Cup Qualification

 Ahmed has made appearances in the 2004 AFC Asian Cup qualification, the 2004 AFC Asian Cup, the 2007 AFC Asian Cup qualification, the 2007 AFC Asian Cup and the 2011 AFC Asian Cup qualification.

 He scored four goals in the 2004 AFC Asian Cup qualification, a brace in a 7–0 win over Nepal, a goal in a 6–0 win over Nepal and another in a 2–0 win over Vietnam hence helping his team to qualify for the 2004 AFC Asian Cup.
 In the tournament, Oman won four points in a 2–0 win over Thailand and a 2–2 draw against Iran and hence failed to qualify for the quarter-finals.